CharlesGueunet/vimmic/README.md

 usable for anyone who know how to use this editor.
 It should not confilct with your habits if you are fammiliar with Vim.

-This project use pathogen to keep each plugin in a separate folder (bundle).
+This project use pathogen to keep each plugin in a separate folder (in bundleand ftbundle).
 Plugins are include as submodules and so stay under responsibility of their creators.

 Copyright (C) 2016 Charles Gueunet